 Gold Imports and Prices

 India does not produce as much gold to meet its ever-growing demand.
-As a result, a major part of its gold demand is fulfilled by imports.
+As a result, a significant part of its gold demand is fulfilled by imports.
 And due to this high demand, the price of gold surges high in the global market, especially from October to February.
 It was recorded in 2017 that there was an increase in the spot gold prices due to the surge of 67% of gold demand in India, which was approximately 855 tonnes in that year.

 If you are interested in trading gold, learn how to calculate XAUUSD pip value.